 Note: Synthesis from sunlight requires that the sun be greater than 45˚ above the horizon and most sunscreens block UVB rays.
 People with increased melanin (darker skin) require longer exposures to sunlight to produce the same amount of Vitamin D.

-Blood Pressure Regulation – Vitamin D can decrease the expression of the gene that codes for rennin, and therefore play a role in controlling hypertension.
+- Blood Pressure Regulation – Vitamin D can decrease the expression of the gene that codes for rennin, and therefore plays a role in controlling hypertension.

 Whether supplemented or manufactured in the skin, cholecalciferol (D3) is hydroxylated in the liver to form 25-hydroxycholcalciferol (25(OH)D3) and this is the major circulating form of the vitamin.
 Though it goes through an additional hydroxylation (primarily in the kidney) to form 1,25-dihydroxycholecalciferol before it is biologically active, the 25(OH)D3 form is considered the most accurate measure of the amount of vitamin D in the body.